Haller ends underwhelming spell at West Ham by joining Ajax - WHIZ News

 Ajax made its move for Haller, who has a contract until June 2025, with David Neres, Lassina Traore, Klaas-Jan Huntelaar and Bryan Brobbey all sidelined with injuries.

+“This is a club that you can perform, you can play Champions League, you can fight for the title every season,” Haller said in a video posted on Ajax’s website.

-The transfer reunites Haller with Ajax coach Eric ten Hag, his former coach at FC Utrecht, where he played for 2 1/2 years.
+The transfer reunites Haller with Ajax coach Erik ten Hag, his former coach at FC Utrecht, where he played for 2 1/2 years.

+Haller said he had remained in contact with Ten Hag, a coach he said gave him confidence during his productive spell in Utrecht.

 More AP soccer https://apnews.com/Soccer and https://twitter.com/AP_Sports

-Note: This story has been corrected to show that the Ajax coach’s name is spelled Erik, not Eric.